Lesbian Intimacy and the Sexual Response Cycle

 Q1: Is lesbian sex “real sex” even without penetration?

 Yes.
-Sex is about connection, sexual needs, and satisfaction, not just penetration.
-Many people find deep fulfillment through touch, oral play, and toy use.
+Sex is about connection, sexual needs, and satisfaction.
+Touch, oral play, and toy use can create deeply fulfilling experiences.

 Q2: Why do lesbian women often report more orgasms than heterosexual women?